mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/README.md

 and with `@Min`/`@Max` support limited to non decimal minimum/maximum constraints defined in RAML.
 - Model object generation based on JSON schemas, with Jackson 1, 2 or Gson annotations.
 - Generation of JAXB annotated classes based on XML Schemas

+###Resource and Response generation control.
+It's possible to control the creation of the interfaces and response classes in RAML 1.0.
+This is done using RAML annotations in your api file.
+For more information see [here](jaxrs-code-generator/GENERATION_README.md)